 - Online miscellaneous purchases, and

 - In-store miscellaneous purchases.

-Once you have the totals, perform the same exercise for February 2020 since this was past holiday spending but also the last month before coronavirus panic changed our spending.
-Line these numbers up next to each other to see the variances.
-Using the example below, consider what questions to ask as you evaluate the changes:
+Once we have the totals, let’s perform the same exercise for February 2021 since this was past holiday spending but also the last month before the weather, and increases in the COVID-19 vaccine availability, started to change our daily habits.
+Next, let’s line these numbers up next to each other to see the variances.
+Using the example below, let’s consider what questions to ask as we evaluate the changes:

 Asking questions like these will lead to changes in your spending habits and ultimately save you money each month.
 Performing this exercise at least once every six months will keep you in tune to how you spend money and enable effective budgeting.
-For help understanding your expenses and building a budget, call our financial advocates at (800) 642-2227.
-They are eager to help you improve your financial health.
+For help understanding your expenses and building a budget, call us at (800) 642-2227.
+We are eager to help you improve your financial health.